-Like the AVL tree, the splay tree is not actually a data structure per se but rather is a collection of rules for improving the performance of a BST.
-These rules govern modifications made to the BST whenever a search, insert, or delete operation is performed.
-Their purpose is to provide guarantees on the time required by a series of operations, thereby avoiding the worst-case linear time behavior of standard BST operations.
+Like the AVL tree, the splay tree is not actually a distinct data structure, but rather reimplements the BST insert, delete, and search methods to improve the performance of a BST.
+The goal of these revised methods is to provide guarantees on the time required by a series of operations, thereby avoiding the worst-case linear time behavior of standard BST operations.
 No single operation in the splay tree is guaranteed to be efficient.
-Instead, the splay tree access rules guarantee that a series of m operations will take

-$O(m \log n)$ time for a tree of n nodes whenever $m \ge n$.
+Instead, the splay tree access rules guarantee that a series of m operations will take $O(m \log n)$ time for a tree of n nodes whenever $m \geq n$.
 Thus, a single insert or search operation could take O(n) time.
 However, m such operations are guaranteed to require a total of $O(m \log n)$ time, for an average cost of $O(\log n)$ per access operation.
 This is a desirable performance guarantee for any search-tree structure.